LucasJavaudin/individualized-incentives-algorithm/README.md

 - _beta_ (default: 0): see alpha
 - _gamma_ (default: 1): see alpha

+You can also change the budget used to run the algorithm with the parameter _budget_.
+By default, the budget is infinite (the algorithm run until all individuals are at the alternative with the most energy gains).

 #### Output

 If no error occurred, 4 text files and 6 graphs are generated and saved in directory _files/_.